The Counting of the Omer

 Day 21 Meditation:

-Tiferet (Beautiful Compassionate Harmony) with Malchut (Servant Leadership)
+Today on day 21 of counting the Omer up to Shavu’ot we meditate on how Tiferet (Beautiful Compassionate Harmony) correlates with Malchut (Servant Leadership)

 Examine the dignity of your compassion.
 For compassion to be complete (and enhance the other six aspects of compassion) it must recognize and appreciate individual sovereignty.
 It should boost self-esteem and cultivate human dignity.
 Both your own dignity and the dignity of the one benefiting from your compassion.